jeffz2/Percept_Data_Analysis_App/README.md

 ### Key Fields

-- `Initial_DBS_programming_date`: The date the DBS treatment started, entered in the format MM-DD-YYYY.
 - `Subject_name`: The codename used to track a specific patient (e.g., '009').
-- `Pre_DBS_example_days`: Enter two dates before DBS treatment to see the interval plotted, in the format MM-DD-YYYY, MM-DD-YYYY.
-- `Post_DBS_example_days`: Enter two dates after DBS treatment to see the interval plotted, in the format MM-DD-YYYY, MM-DD-YYYY.
+- `Initial DBS programming date`: The date the DBS treatment started, entered in the format YYYY-MM-DD.
 - `Responder`: Indicates whether the subject has achieved clinical response as noted by YBOCS criteria (e.g., 'yes' or 'no').
-- `Responder_date`: If 'yes' was selected for Responder, provide the date when the patient reached clinical response in the format MM-DD-YYYY.
+- `Responder_date`: If 'yes' was selected for Responder, provide the date when the patient reached clinical response in the format YYYY-MM-DD or the # of days after the initial DBS programming date.

 ### Features
 - **Plot Metrics**: Displays various physiological and linear AR model metrics.
 More information can be found in the original paper linked above.
-- **Download Plot**: The app can download plots as a variety of different files formats using the "Download Plot" button.
+- **Download Plot**: The app can download plots as a variety of different file formats using the "Download Plot" button.
-- **Export Data**: The raw linear-AR R2 values can be exported variety of different files formats using the “export linAR button”.
+- **Export Data**: The raw linear-AR R2 values can be exported variety of different file formats using the “export linAR button”.

 ### Data Export Guide